thearn/pyemotiv/README.md

 epoc = Epoc()
 while True:
     gyros = epoc.get_gyros #2-by-n-row array containing data for GYROX and GYROY
+    #this is equivelant to:
+    data = epoc.aquire([17,18]) #GYROX, GYROY
+    times = epoc.times #array of interpolated timestamps, just as before
 ```
-You can mix and match these two kinds of calls if you prefer, however the `times`
+You can mix and match these two kinds of calls with the first example, if you prefer.
-array will not be accurate if you do this.
+However the `times` array will not be accurate if you do this.
+Best practice is to
+decide which arrays you would like to access, and keep your calls consistent with this.

 Todo:
 ------